How to use IBM App Connect with Microsoft OneDrive for Business

 To obtain the connection values for Microsoft OneDrive for Business, see Obtaining connection values for Microsoft OneDrive for Business.

-- If you are already logged in to Microsoft in the same browser window as App Connect Enterprise as a Service, App Connect displays the popup window for you to connect to that Microsoft account.
+- If you're logged in to Microsoft in the same browser window as App Connect Enterprise as a Service, you can use the popup window to connect to that Microsoft account.
 To connect App Connect to a different account, you can use the option to sign in to another Microsoft account.

 Before you use the account that is created in App Connect in a flow, rename the account to something meaningful that helps you to identify it.
 To rename the account on the Applications and APIs page, select the account, open its options menu (⋮), then click Rename Account.